top of page

 Ghia Nanda Mahmuda Macap

 Ghia is an undergraduate student in archaeology at Hasanuddin University.
-She originates from Misool and has joined the Raja Ampat Archaeological Project in 2024 for excavation and survey around Mayalibit Bay.
+Her family originates from Misool and she has joined the Raja Ampat Archaeological Project in 2024 and 2025 for excavation and survey around Mayalibit Bay.
 She has interests in the archaeology and anthropology of the Pacific and Southeast Asia.

 Digby Gough-Boyack

 Digby is a bachelor's student in Archaeology and Anthropology at Hertford College, University of Oxford.
 He joined the Raja Ampat Archaeological Project in 2024 undertaking archaeological excavations and surveys.
-He also undertook ethnographic interviews about technology like pottery making, boat building, and house construction.
+In 2024 and again in 2025, Digby also undertook ethnographic interviews about technology like pottery making, boat building, and house construction.

 Digby.jpg